National Weather Service United States Department of Commerce

 Banner

-February 20-25, 2023 is Spring Severe Weather Preparedness Week in Mississippi and Louisiana.
-The National Weather Service, Mississippi Emergency Management Agency (MEMA), Louisiana Governor's Office of Homeland Security and Emergency Preparedness (GOHSEP) and other supporting organizations ask for your help in providing the public with information about severe weather safety.
-Advanced planning and increased awareness will help residents of Mississippi and Louisiana survive these deadly storms.
+February 9-15, 2025 is Spring Severe Weather Awareness Week in Mississippi.
+The National Weather Service, Mississippi Emergency Management Agency (MEMA), and other supporting organizations ask for your help in providing the public with information about severe weather safety.
+Advanced planning and increased awareness will help residents of Mississippi survive these deadly storms.

 Whether in the form of severe thunderstorms, tornadoes, or flash floods, severe weather can develop very quickly.
 Once a tornado approaches, or flooding develops, it is too late to start working on a preparedness plan.
 When severe weather develops, and warnings are issued, we must take immediate action to protect ourselves.
 Preparing for severe weather is the theme of this program.